 He works on Kant's theoretical philosophy (especially, The Critique of Pure Reason) and on History of Analytic Philosophy (especially, Frege, Russell, and Wittgenstein).

-He has teaching interests in Early Modern Philosophy (especially Descartes and Leibniz), Hegel/German Idealism, Metaphysics, and the Philosophy of Language.
+He has teaching interests in Early Modern Philosophy (especially Descartes and Leibniz), Metaphysics, Hegel/German Idealism, and Kant's Ethics.

 Professor Proops's recent publications include: "Kant on the Ontological Argument" Nous, 2015); "Russellian Acquaintance Revisited" (Journal of the History of Philosophy, 2014), "Kant on the Cosmological Argument" (Philosophers' Imprint, 2014); "Russell on Substitutivity and the Abandonment of Propositions" (The Philosophical Review, April 2011); "Kant's First Paralogism" (The Philosophical Review, October 2010) and "What is Frege's 'conept horse problem'?" (in Sullivan and Potter eds., Wittgenstein's Tractatus" (2013)).